renatoathaydes/wasmin/README.md

 set rec name "another name";
 ```

-Another function we haven't met yet is the `remove` function which:
+Another function we haven't met yet is the `remove` function, which:

 * for arrays: returns the element at the index provided without making a copy of it, leaving the zeroth-value in its place.
 * for records: returns the value of the field with the provided name without making a copy of it, leaving the zeroth-value in its place.